StefanVermeent/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently a Junior Researcher at Philips.
-I conduct psychometric and neuropsychological research for IntelliSpace Cognition, a digital cognitive test battery aiming to standardize and automate the detection of cognitive impairment.
+I conduct psychometric and neuropsychological research for IntelliSpace Cognition, a digital cognitive test battery aiming to standardize and automate the clinical workflow.

 On 1st January 2021 I will be starting as a PhD Candidate at Utrecht University in The Netherlands.
 My research will focus on cognitive adaptations in harsh and unpredictable environments.
 More specifically, I will investigate how people encode aspects of their environment and how this shapes and activates relevant cognitive skills.